zenom/dotfiles-old/README.markdown

 - `cd ~/.dotfiles`
 - `rake install`

+## post install
+- Create a `~/.projects` directory and add something like `PROJECT_PARENT_DIRS[0]="$HOME/src"`
+- Copy the `~/.dotfiles/git/gitconfig.sample` to `~/.gitconfig` and modify to fit your details.

 The install rake task will symlink the appropriate files in `.dotfiles` to your home directory.
 Everything is configured and tweaked within `~/.dotfiles`, though.

-The main file you'll want to change right off the bat is `bash/bashrc.symlink`, which sets up a few paths that'll be different on your particular machine.
+The main file you'll want to change right off the bat is `base/bashrc.symlink`, which sets up a few paths that'll be different on your particular machine.

+## modify dotfiles
+For easier use you can use the following commands to edit or get to your dotfiles dirs.
+- `dotcd` will change to your .dotfiles directory.
+- `dotmate` will open your .dotfiles directory in TextMate.

 ## topical